AirgoAtlasAI/atlasai/README.md

 ![AtlasAI](assets/images/AtlasAI_logo_256x256.png)

-AirGo’s proprietary *AI-assisted CAE* simulation software, **ATLAS-AI**, provides a collection of tools for manipulating FEM models that have anisotropic material properties, tailored for structures produced with Fiber-Reinforced Thermocomposites (FRTC).
+AirGo’s proprietary *AI-assisted CAE* simulation software, **ATLAS-AI**, provides a collection of tools for manipulating FEM models that have anisotropic material properties.
+This software is tailored for structures/components made of Fiber-Reinforced Thermoplastic Composites (FRTC).

 ---